Getting through the night

 Price writes, “God does promise that your night of weeping can end.
 He does not promise that you will be unscarred as though you had never loved; he does not promise that you will ever stop missing or even hurting.”

-Whole seems elusive in a situation like this, but we take comfort that it is God’s longing for us.
+Whole seems an elusive dream, but we take comfort, that it is God’s longing for us.
 He has not given up on our healing and consolation.
-He has not abandoned us to the evil.
+He has not abandoned us to despair.

 Of course, the ever present why it all happened is with us.